 - Rurouni Kenshin is a relatively well done series, but one scene in particular benefits from an animation bump - when Kenshin leaves at the end of the first story arc, his farewell with Kaoru is drawn far, far better than anything else in the entire run of the series.
 The scene is the subject of frequent callbacks afterwards and any time its shown it makes the normal animation look a lot worse than it actually is.
 The Darker and Edgier Kyoto arc which is also the series biggest story arc, is also much better animated as a whole than the previous arcs and later anime original arcs.
 Coincidentally, the Kyoto arc starts after the scene above.
 The fight between Kenshin and Saito is also much more fluidly animated as wel as most fights at the end of the Kyoto arc.

-- The quality of the animation and coloring jumps considerably higher for the final episode of ∀ Gundam.
+- The quality of the animation and coloring jumps considerably higher for the final episode of Turn A Gundam.

-- The Lupin III series has been around a long time, but most of the animation has remained in one place: Tokyo Movie Shinsha.
-However, the wide range of directors and designers who have handled the series over the years have meant drastic changes in animation, from the Ghibli-esque (The Castle Of Cagliostro, a few second series episodes) to cartoony and goofy (Legend of the Gold of Babylon) to downright crude (some episodes of the second and third series).
-Lampshaded beautifully in the anniversary OVA Green Vs Red which had a Zerg Rush of Lupins at one point, all drawn in the varying styles.
+- The Lupin III animated series has been around a long time, but most of the animation has remained in one place: Tokyo Movie Shinsha.
+However, the wide range of directors and designers who have handled the series over the years have meant drastic changes in animation, from the Ghibli-esque (The Castle of Cagliostro and a few second series episodes) to cartoony and goofy (Legend Of The Gold Of Babylon) to downright crude (some episodes of the second and third series).
+Lampshaded beautifully in the anniversary OVA Green vs. Red which had hundred of Lupins, drawn in dozens of varying styles.